canalplus/rx-player/doc/architecture/files.md

 <a name="src-experimental"></a>
 ### src/experimental/: Experimental features ###################################

-You will find here experimental features, which are features who might completely change their API in each player version.
+You will find here experimental features.
+Those are tested features who might completely change their API in new player versions.

 <a name="src-features"></a>